fgaim/artext/README.md

 This person tried to keep an eye on the president while doing his work.

 Noises:
-- This person tried to keep eye on the president while doing his work :
+- This people hear to keep an eye on the presidents while coiffe his work :
-- This person tried to keep an eye on the president while doing his works.
-- This people tried to keep an eye in the president while doing his works.
-- This people tried to keep an eye with the president while doing his work.
+- This pperson tried to keep an eye the on president wahiile doing his work.
-- This person tried to keep an eye on president while doing his work.
+- This person tried to keep an oculus on the presidents while doing his work :
-- This person tried to keep an eye on a president while doing his work.
+- This person trying to keeping an eyes on the president while uedoig his works.
-- This people tried to keep an eye on the president while doing his work.
+- This person tried to keep an eye on the presidents while doing his work
-- This person tried to keep an eyes on the president while doing his work.
+- This person to tried keeping an eye on the president while doing his employment.
-- This person tried to keep an eye the on peeridsnt while doing his works.
+- This rperson tried to keep an eye the on presidents while arrange his employment ,
-- This person tried to keep the eye on an president while doing his work.
-- This person tried to keep an eye on the president while doing his work!
+- This person trying to keep an eyes on the presidents while doing his works
-- This person tried to keep an eye on the president while do his work.
+- This people trying to keep an eye on the president while doing his works?
-- This person tried to keep an eye to the president while doing work his.
-- This person tried to keeping an eye on the president while doing his work.
+- This person trying to keeping an eye on the presidnt while dooign his work.
-- These people tried to keep an eye in the president while doing his work :
+- This people tried to keeping an eyes on the president while doing work his!
-- These person tried to keep an eye on presidents while doing his work.
-- This person tried to keep an eye for the president while doing his work :
+- This pperson try to keep an eye on the president while doing his works ;
-- This person tried to keep an eye on the president while doing his work.
+- This person try to keep an eye on the president while do his works :
-- This people tried to keep eye on the president while doing his works.
+- This person tried to keeping an eye on the president while doing his works.
-- This person tried to keep an eye on the president while dioingg his work ,
+- This person tried to keep an eye on the presidents hwle doing his works.
-- This person tried to keep an on eye the president while doing his works ,
+- This people try to keeping an eye on the preident while set his work.
-- This person tried to keep an eye on the presidents while doing his work.
+- This person tried to keep an eye on the president while doing his work
-- This person tried to keep an eye on an president while doing his works.
+- This people to tried keep an eye on the president while dooing his works.
-- This person tried to keep an eye the on president while doing his work.
+- This person rtied to keep an eye on the prexy while doing his work.
-- This person tried to keep an eyes on the president while do his works.
+- This people trying to sustain an eyes on the chairperson while doing his work ;
 ```